What to Include in a Wedding Photography Contract in 2026

 Southern Europe costs half what New York does for comparable quality.
 Here's what couples pay country by country, what destination photographers add to the bill, and why these prices are rising fast.

-Read→How Much Does Wedding Photography Cost in 2026?
-A State-by-State Breakdown
+Read→Wedding Photography Cost in 2026: A State-by-State Guide

 The national average of $4,400 hides a $12,000 spread from the Midwest to Manhattan.
 Here's what couples actually pay by region, what each price tier includes, and what the quotes don't tell you.